 The purpose of this evaluation is to assess the impact of healthcare coordination services to support individuals with complex health needs (SHCN and EHCN population).
-Specifically, this evaluation aims to answer two research questions: 1) Will care coordination for individuals identified as having complex health needs result in improved health outcomes?
-2) Will care coordination for individuals identified as having complex health needs result in lowered utilization of the healthcare system, and a slower rate of expenditure growth?
+Specifically, this evaluation aims to answer two research questions in the Table V.1B.1.